xcat2/confluent-docs/docs/miscellaneous/doca2-10-intstall.md

 ## Install the DOCA kmod-mlnx-nvme package specifically from DOCA kernel packages repo built against errata kernel
+!!! note
- **Note** This step is optional and is only needed if using NVMeoF storage.
+    This step is optional and is only needed if using NVMeoF storage.
  ```
  dnf install --disablerepo=doca kmod-mlnx-nvme
  ```